-This hot chocolate isn’t for the faint of heart.
-It is rich, thick, and full of real chocolate.
-This is the kind of hot chocolate you make when you want to truly indulge!
+Decadently Thick Italian Hot Chocolate is rich, thick, and full of real chocolate.
+It is not for the faint of heart, but is the kind of hot chocolate you make when you want to truly indulge!

 Tips for Heating Milk:

 When it comes to heating milk, gentle and slow is the way to go.
 If milk gets too much heat, or heats to quickly it can scorch.
 Yes, you can burn milk and it is pretty gross.
 Stirring constantly helps prevent scorching because it keeps the liquid flowing so that none of it should be touching the sides of the pan long enough for scorching to occur.

 You can use either salted or unsalted butter in your hot chocolate.

 Feel free to adjust the darkness of the chocolate by the type of chocolate you use.
 Some prefer all milk chocolate, while others prefer it to be quite dark.
 Personally, we like to use a mixture of semi-sweet and milk chocolate.
 You can go lighter, darker, or mix and match for your perfect taste.
 You can even use white chocolate chips for a fun twist!

 If you want to make your hot chocolate ahead of time, simply transfer the finished hot chocolate into a slow cooker set to warm.
 It will last for approximately 2 hours this way.

 Refrigerate leftovers for up to 4 days.
 Serve cold or hot.
 If desired, reheat on the stove in a saucepan over medium-low heat until warmed through.

 If you like this recipe, you may be interested in these other delicious beverage recipes: